Gardening for beginners: Plant types explained

 Climbers grow upwards, and need support in the form of a trellis, arch, fence or wall.
 Popular climbers include clematis, honeysuckle, wisteria and jasmine.
 They take up very little room so are especially useful in small gardens.
 Use them around seating areas - over a pergola, for example - and to cover walls and fences.

-Bulbs are underground storage organs and there are several different kinds – true bulbs, corms, tubers and rhizomes.
-They are planted in autumn or spring for spring or summer flowers.
+Bulbs are underground storage organs and there are several different kinds - true bulbs, corms, tubers and rhizomes.
+Spring bulbs are planted in autumn while summer-flowering bulbs are planted in spring.
 They include a wide range of popular garden plants including daffodils (pictured), tulips, bluebells, crocus, irises and dahlias.

 Bedding plants are planted temporarily in flower beds or borders, pots or window boxes, giving a display of flowers for a few months.
 Bedding plants are often half-hardy annuals or tender perennials, but can also be bulbs or shrubs.
 Popular bedding plants include pelargoniums (geraniums), begonias, petunias and pansies.